 Casefox Introduces New AI Document Generation Feature For Law Firms

-Previously, legal professionals spent an average of 10 hours per week manually drafting and formatting standard legal documents like client agreements, engagement letters, and NDAs.

-AI-powered document generation, that time is slashed by as much as 70%, allowing lawyers and in-house teams to generate complete drafts in mere minutes.
-This eliminates the repetitive and time-consuming process of creating standard legal documents from scratch.
+Traditionally, legal professionals spent up to 10 hours a week manually drafting and formatting standard documents like client agreements, engagement letters, and NDAs.
+With CaseFox's AI-powered document generation, that time can now be reduced by up to 70%, allowing complete drafts to be created in just minutes.

 Lawyers didn't go to the office to copy and paste clauses all day,” said Manish Gupta, COO at CaseFox, Inc. Legal drafting is fundamental, yet it can be time-consuming for even the most seasoned attorneys, said the COO.